A Global Census of Metals in the Universe: Evolution of Cosmic Metal Budget

-We note a gap in our census across ``cosmic noon" at $z\sim 1$--2.4.
+We note a gap in our census across ``cosmic noon" at $z\sim 0.9$--2.4.
 This is a critical epoch in the evolution of the global properties of the Universe, characterized by a peak in the star formation rate density as well as increased AGN activity.
 The enhanced stellar and AGN feedback during this period also makes it a pivotal point in galaxy evolution \citep{maiolino2019}.
-Future surveys at this epoch will help constrain the timescales of metal enrichment, especially in the CGM and the IGM.
+For \HI-selected cool gas, this epoch has remained a challenge due to technical limitations.
+While there exist some \HI\, surveys at this epoch \citep{janknecht2006,omeara2013}, they lack corresponding metallicity measurements.
+At these redshifts, some key gas diagnostics lie in the near UV, while others lie in the optical.
+Identifying \HI\, absorbers and measuring their column densities at $0.9$--1.6 requires space-based UV observations in a wavelength regime at which Hubble’s instruments are not as sensitive (NUV).
+This is even more problematic for the weak metal lines of IGM-like absorbers.
+However, many metal lines for absorbers are accessible in the far blue of the optical band.
+In future papers, we will couple HST observations of the Lyman series and strong metal lines with high-quality, high-resolution ground-based spectra of metals to calculate the metallicities of CGM and IGM-like gas at cosmic noon.
+This will allow us to study the temporal evolution of cool gas metallicity, global metal densities, and consequently the timescales of global metal enrichment in the CGM and IGM.